libretto-ai/openai-py/README.md

 ### Additional Parameters

-Each of the above APIs accept the same additional parameters.
-The OpenAI API requires a `ip_` prefix for each parameter.
+The following parameters are available in both the patched OpenAI client and the Langchain wrapper.

+-   For OpenAI, pass these to the `create()` methods.
+-   For Langchain, pass these to the `prompt_watch_tracing()` context manager or the `enable_prompt_watch_tracing()` function.

+Parameters:

+-   `chat_id` / `ip_chat_id`: The id of a "chat session" - if the chat API is
+    being used in a conversational context, then the same chat id can be provided so that the events are grouped together, in order.
+If not provided, this will be left blank.

+OpenAI-only parameters:

+These parameters can only be passed to the `create()` methods of the patched OpenAI client.

--   `template_chat` / `ip_template_chat`: The chat template to use for the
+-   `ip_template_chat`: The chat _template_ to record for chat
-    request.
+    requests.
 This is a list of dictionaries with the following keys:

     -   `role`: The role of the speaker.
 Either `"system"`, `"user"` or `"ai"`.
     -   `content`: The content of the message.
 This can be a string or a template string with `{}` placeholders.